What Is Antivirus Software?

 Last Updated on February 18, 2021 by hilary bird

-In 2014, more than 317 million new computer viruses, worms, trojans, and other malicious software — also known as malware — were released, equivalent to nearly one million new threats each day.
-As a result of so many viruses, it’s possible that nearly one-third of the world’s computers are infected.
+In 2014, more than 317 million new computer viruses, worms, trojans, and other malicious software — also known as malware — were released, which is the equivalent to nearly one million new threats each day.
+As a result of so many viruses flooding the Internet at large, it’s possible that nearly one-third of the world’s computers have been affected.

 Computer viruses have been around almost as long as the Internet, and while there’s no definite date, it’s believed that the first antivirus software program was developed in the late 1980s or early 1990s.
 While antivirus software has significantly evolved and improved since then, the basics remain the same.
 The software is used to scan for, detect, expose, and remove malware and help protect your computer from future viruses and attacks.
 Some antivirus software also protects against other unwanted programs, such as spyware and adware.
 Read on to learn more about the importance of reliable antivirus software.

 Even the most tech-savvy users are at risk of becoming the victim of a hack at the moment that they connect to the Internet.
 Antivirus software is essential because it protects against three major threats: